-Pre-requisites: BIOL 106 minimum grade: C- and BIOL 206 minimum grade: Ccredits: :
+Pre-requisite(s): BIOL 106, minimum grade: C- and BIOL 206, minimum grade: C-

-BIOL 344L - GIS and Ecological Techniques Lab
+BIOL 344L GIS and Ecological Techniques Laboratory

-BIOL 351 - Advanced Cell Biology
+BIOL 351 Advanced Cell Biology

 An advanced study of cell structure and function with an emphasis on selected topics in cell biology.
 Topics vary with instructor, but may include cell signaling, cell cycle, plant cells, and the cell biology of cancer.
+Note that BIOL 206 is a co-requisite or pre-requisite for this course.
 Spring.

-Pre-requisites: CHEM 230 and BIOL 106 minimum grade: C- and BIOL 207 minimum grade: C-
+Pre-requisite(s): CHEM 230 and BIOL 106, minimum grade: C- and BIOL 207, minimum grade: Ccredit: 1 Taken concurrently with BIOL 351 when laboratory is offered.

-BIOL 351L - Advanced Cell Biology Lab
+BIOL 351L Advanced Cell Biology Laboratory

-BIOL 357 - Principles of Wildlife Management
+BIOL 357 Principles of Wildlife Management

 The ecology, theory, methods, and philosophy of wildlife management emphasizing game, nongame, and endangered species.
 Students gain an understanding of the roles and responsibilities of various government agencies and non-governmental organizations.
+Counts as upper division elective for both Biology and Environmental Studies.
 Fall, even years.